Non-English football clubs in the FA Cup: Wales

-Until the founding of the League of Wales in 1991, most senior Welsh sides were included within the English league system, and could therefore be eligible for entry into the FA Cup.
+Until the founding of the League of Wales in 1992, most senior Welsh sides were included within the English league system, and could therefore be eligible for entry into the FA Cup.
 Since that time, all but a handful of Welsh teams have joined the Welsh league system and are no longer eligible.

+In 1927 Cardiff defeated holders Bolton on their way to the final, where they defeated Arsenal 1–0, making them the first, and as yet only, non-English team to win the FA cup.
+The event was the first FA Cup final broadcast live on radio by the BBC.